robinhilliard/safeish/README.md

-# Safeish
+# Safe-ish

 NOT FOR PRODUCTION USE

-Safe-ish is an _experimental_ minimally restrictive sandbox for BEAM modules that examines and rejects BEAM bytecode at load time containing instructions that could cause side effects outside an approved whitelist of callable modules.
+Safe-ish is an _experimental_, minimally restrictive sandbox for BEAM modules that examines and rejects BEAM bytecode at load time containing instructions that could cause side effects such as:
-These instructions include:

 - Spawning processes
 - Sending and receiving messages